Asabeneh/Python-for-Everyone/readme.md

 ### Exercises: Conditional

 1. Get user input using input(“Enter your age:”).
 If user is 18 or older , give feedback:You are old enough to drive but if not 18 give feedback to wait for the years he supposed to wait for.
-   Output:

    ```sh
    Enter your age: 30
    You are old enough to drive.
    ```
-   Output:

    ```sh
    Enter your age:15
    You are left with 3 years to drive.
    ```

-1. Compare the values of myAge and yourAge using if … else.
+2. Compare the values of myAge and yourAge using if … else.
 Based on the comparison log to console who is older (me or you).
 Use prompt(“Enter your age:”) to get the age as input.
-   Output:

    ```sh
    Enter your age: 30
    You are 5 years older than me.
    ```

-1. If a is greater than b return a is greater than b else a is less than b.
+3. If a is greater than b return a is greater than b else a is less than b.
    Output:
    `sh let a = 4; let b = 3; 4 is greater than 3`
-1. Write a code which give grade students according to theirs scores:
+4. Write a code which give grade students according to theirs scores:
    - 80-100, A
    - 70-89, B
    - 60-69, C
    - 50-59, D
    - 0 -49, F
-1. Check if the season is Autumn, Winter, Spring or Summer.
+5. Check if the season is Autumn, Winter, Spring or Summer.
    If the user input is:
    - September, October or November, the season is Autumn.
    - December, January or February, the season is Winter.